 As dogs age, some become less active.
 Keep your senior dog as active as possible, but take into account their limitations.

 How do you know your dog has gained too much weight?
 Other than using a scale or visually noticing your dog is packing on the pounds, you can do a simple rib test.
-Rub your hands across their side…if you cannot feel their ribs, it’s time to work on getting rid of the extra weight.
+Rub your hands across their side.
+If you cannot feel their ribs, it’s time to work on helping chubby dogs get rid of the extra weight.

 The simplest ways to do that is to plan on more exercise, eliminate or modifying treats and adjust how and when you feed them.